 About

+We became the first national health service in the UK to commit to becoming a net zero organisation.
 Since then, a further 18 countries have committed to net zero health service targets and 52 countries globally have committed to low carbon, sustainable health care systems.

 The risks that are faced from climate change are the greatest threats to health this century.
 Health care emissions contribute to the climate crisis, and it is essential there is a focus on ways to make the NHS more environmentally sustainable and reducing environmental impacts while helping to maintain high standards of patient care.

+The ambition is to become a health service that improves the environment, opportunities, life chances, health and wellbeing of every Scottish resident.
 One that fully contributes to a more cohesive, resilient and net-zero society, and contributes to the Scottish Government’s mission to improve population health, and wellbeing; while reducing health inequalities.

 To do this, NHSScotland aims to: